Skip to main content

 Use the Foaming Gel or a gentle cleanser (Neutrogena, Dove, Purpose) to wash your face gently for 20 to 30 seconds twice daily.
 Lather the cleanser in your hands and gently pat onto your face, then splash lukewarm water onto your face to rinse.
 Dry your face by patting gently and then cleaning with a towel.
 If you have been instructed to use 3% hydrogen peroxide (which reduces the chance of infection), use it diluted (mixed half/half with clean water) after washing your face twice per day.
 Gently dab onto your face with cotton balls or gauze.
 It will bubble and may often turn white.
 If hydrogen peroxide is too irritating and stings, you can dilute even more with clean water.

 After washing and patting your face dry, apply the prescription conditioning ointments as directed, both morning and night.
-After this has soaked in, apply the mixture of Action (moisturizer) and Tolereen (0.05% hydrocortisone) or an equivalent moisturizing and anti-inflammatory ointment you may have (I prefer 1% hydrocortisone ointment or Catrix).
+After this has soaked in, apply the mixture of Action (moisturizer) and Tolereen (0.05% hydrocortisone) or an equivalent moisturizing and anti-inflammatory ointment you may have (Preferably 1% hydrocortisone ointment or Catrix).
 Apply your ointment or moisturizer gently and do not rub this in hard, and you should use the ointment as all moisturizers as often as necessary to keep your skin from becoming dry and crackled.
-I would rather you be too greasy than not greasy enough.
+It is preferable you be too greasy than not greasy enough.
 Do not let your skin dry out, it will pull on the new tissue underneath and may cause red, irritated areas.
 You can apply your ointment or moisturizer five times per day, if you so desire.
 This will reduce the tightness and make you more comfortable, and do not worry if all the ointment does not come off, when you wash your face; it will not harm you to leave some on.
 You may develop occasional whiteheads because of all the ointment on your skin, and this is normal, and do not be alarmed since they will resolve over time.
 Also, be aware that some mild itching and burning is normal at this time.

 Be sure and minimize facial expressions during your peel.
 Excessive facial movements will cause the skin to crack prematurely and this is not a good time to see a funny movie, visit your dentist or eat a large burger or sandwich.